Skip to content

 North Extension Stabilization – Step 1 (NES1)

-The North Extension Stabilization – Step 1 (NES1) project is underway and will stabilize a critical section of the failed North Extension directly adjacent to the shipping lane.
-Crews will cut sheet pile, remove fill and add cement to strengthen the remaining soil.
 The North Extension was originally built in 2009 to serve as an intermodal expansion but was deemed a failure in 2012 by the Municipality of Anchorage and its advisors.
-The new alignment will result in a much safer and more easily navigatable berthing for vessels at the cargo terminals during and after construction.
-Construction began in spring 2023.
+The new alignment will result in a much safer and more easily navigable berthing for vessels at the cargo terminals during and after construction.

 In 2022, the Port received a $68.7 million federal grant for NES1.
+It was the largest Ports and Infrastructure Development Grant that year.

-Aerial view of the North Extension.
+Aerial view of the failed North Extension.

 Administration Building